Introduction to Database Replication (Types and Advantages)

 • Data conflicts can occur when changes are made to the same data in different instances of the database.
 This can result in data inconsistencies or even data loss if conflicts are not properly resolved.

-• Replication systems require ongoing maintenance, including monitoring, troubleshooting, and periodic updates.
+• Replication systems require maintenance, monitoring, troubleshooting, and periodic updates.
 This can add to the overall maintenance overhead of the database system.

 References